 2. Never calls or visits your parents

 This is one of the most obvious signs your husband disrespects your parents.
-Be it festive dinners or casual outings, if your husband is constantly making excuses for avoiding them, then it’s time you have a word with him about how mean and disrespectful it looks.
+Be it festive dinners or casual outings, if your husband is constantly making excuses to avoid attending them, then it’s time you have a word with him about how mean and disrespectful it looks.
 You should probably talk to him about what exactly he feels about your parents.
 This will give you clarity on why he always avoids meeting your parents during family functions, get-togethers, festivals, and other special occasions.

 4. Never mentions them

 When your husband hates your family, he will make it a point to not talk about them ever, be it with you or anyone else.
-During casual conversations with neighbours or friends or at home with your kids, if you realise that you husband never ever mentions any of your family members, then know that he doesn’t like them.
+During casual conversations with his parents, relatives, neighbors, friends, or even at home with your kids, if you realize that your husband never ever mentions your parents or any of your family members, then know that he doesn’t like them.
 It is a sure-shot sign of him resenting them.

 5. Being argumentative

 If your husband disrespects your parents, then he will be argumentative.
-If you start dreading any occasion where your husband will be left alone with your parent or sibling assuming there will be an argument that will be blown out of proportion, then that just shows how disrespectful your husband can get.
+If you start dreading any occasion where your husband will be left alone with your parents or siblings assuming there will be an argument and things may spiral out of control, then it just shows how disrespectful your husband can get.

 6. Never wishes your family on important days